Skip to main content

 If the problem is resolved

-If you have different problems with your landlord, make a new application.
+If you have different problems with your landlord or letting agent, make a new application.
 The tribunal will only consider problems that were listed in your original application.

 Reasons your application could be rejected